wonderbird/experiment-with-prometheus-k8s/README.md

 Once the system is running you can...

 * To view Prometheus on http://localhost:9090/ forward its port by `kubectl port-forward -n monitoring  prometheus-prometheus-operator-prometheus-0 9090:9090`
-* To view Grafana on http://localhost:3000/ forward its port by `kubectl port-forward -n monitoring prometheus-operator-grafana-5656685f99-wzrtc 3000:3000`.
-You can find out the pod name, the user name and the password in the kubernetes dashboard.
+* To view Grafana on http://localhost:3000/ forward its port by `kubectl port-forward -n monitoring svc/prom-operator-grafana 3000:80`

 ## Cleanup and Destroy the Infrastructure